xwang365/portfolio-examples/README.md

 - `tensorflow/minigo_0_6`: IPU version of the MLPerf MiniGo training benchmark version 0.6.
 - `tensorflow2/ABC_COVID-19`: Approximate Bayesian Computation for COVID-19 modelling

+## Graphcore Portfolio Examples Stub

+See the README-stub.md and reuse for your application

+## New Applications

+Create your new applications in the folder <FRAMEWORK>/<app_name> (e.g. tensorflow2/model_XYZ)